ajacksified/quorra/README.md

 -------

 Tests are written with [mocha](http://mochaui.com) and exist in the `./tests` directory.
-Run `npm test` to run tests.
+Run `npm install` and then `npm test` from the project directory to run the tests.

 You can also view examples by running `npm run-script watch`, and opening up `localhost:8000` in a browser.
 The `watch` script will also re-build files as